ivanvaccari/node-red-contrib-storage-orm-datasource-juggler/README.md

 ```

-**SCHEMA NOTE**
+#### Schema

 You must create the tables on the database before starting nodered.
-Use the sql script from **schemas/mysql.sql** and and your favourite client to create it.
-The script creates a **nodered** database, if youwant to use another name, change the rows:
+Run the sql script from **schemas/mysql.sql** with your favourite mysql client to create it.
+The script creates a **nodered** database, if you want to use another name, change the rows:

 ```
 CREATE DATABASE `myName`;
 USE `myName`;
 ```

-Available properties ((MySql connector properites)[https://loopback.io/doc/en/lb3/MySQL-connector.html#properties])
+#### Available properties

 **collation**, *String*, Determines the charset for the connection.
 Default is utf8_general_ci.
 **connectionLimit**, *Number*, The maximum number of connections to create at once.
 Default is 10.